springernature/vpat/nature.md

 <br><br>
 The Nature subscription pages at <a href="https://www.nature.com/nature/subscribe">https://www.nature.com/nature/subscribe</a> currently contain SVG images without text alternatives, and decorative SVG images that are not marked up to be ignored by Assistive Technologies.
 We are actively working to repair these problems.
 <br><br>
-Third party scripts may inject non-text content without text alternatives.
+Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
 These include images in advertising scripts, in Disqus commenting widgets, and in the OneTrust "manage cookies" privacy centre.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>
 </tr>
 <tr valign="top">